MarkKozel/CompOrgEText/docs/Introduction/index.md

 **{{ $frontmatter.description }}**

 ## Diversity in Computer Science
-Featuring some current programs and organizations that support inclusions of all people in computing fields.
+The topic features some current programs and organizations that support inclusions of all people in computing fields.

 ## History
-A brief look at the elements and devices that have coalesced into todays general-purpose computer hardware.
+This topic takes a brief look at the elements and devices that have coalesced into today’s general-purpose computer hardware.

 ## Concepts

-Discuss concepts like Abstraction and Algorithms as used in computer organization.
-Bridge the gap between software and hardware, and define analog/digital computer and general/specific use hardware.
+This topic discusses concepts like abstraction and algorithms as used in computer organization.
+It bridges the gap between software and hardware, and defines analog/digital computer and general-/specific-use hardware.